-56 Civil Resolution Tribunal, supra note 29.
+Probyn, supra note 43.

-- used for civil claims and condominium disputes, all with values of \$5,000 or less; - (b) the UK Financial Ombudsman Service.57 This system resolves disputes over financial services.
-Since the system was put in place in 2008, it has received close to 4 million complaints, of which over 96% were resolved (as of 31 March 2019);58 - (c) PARLe, the Québec system for the online resolution of consumer disputes.
-This Québec platform was developed by the Cyberjustice Laboratory at the University of Montréal and was adapted by Québec's Office of Consumer Protection; 59 - (d) the UK's Resolver, which is an online facility for managing consumer disputes.
+- (a) British Columbia's online Civil Resolution Tribunal.57 This system permits certain types of civil disputes to be resolved online, onboarding participants at the beginning of the process and carrying them through to the end stage.
+It incorporates the three conceptual elements of dispute avoidance, dispute containment and dispute resolution.
+British Columbia's model is used for civil claims and condominium disputes, all with values of \$5,000 or less; - (b) the UK Financial Ombudsman Service.58 This system resolves disputes over financial services.
+Since the system was put in place in 2008, it has received close to 4 million complaints, of which over 96% were resolved (as of 31 March 2019);59 - (c) PARLe, the Québec system for the online resolution of consumer disputes.
+This Québec platform was developed by the Cyberjustice Laboratory at the University of Montréal and was adapted by Québec's Office of Consumer Protection; 60 - (d) the UK's Resolver, which is an online facility for managing consumer disputes.
 Resolver is privately run, available free of charge and highly effective.
-60 Resolver is an online platform for packaging and sending consumer complaints to private providers and major government agencies and then connecting aggrieved individuals with the appropriate official at the company or government department.
-It does not adjudicate disputes.
-A Manitoba version that incorporates elements of PARLe and Resolver might be developed in partnership with government,
+Resolver is an online platform for packaging and sending consumer complaints to private providers and major government agencies and then connecting aggrieved individuals with the appropriate